woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Our desires have created this.
 If we had no desires we would have no fear of death either; we would be ready for it.

 27

 PART ONE

 Mind is in hell because of its desires.
 Have we noticed?
-When we’re miserable time goes very slowly, it seems to drag on and on.
+When we’re <u>miserable</u> time goes very slowly, it seems to drag on and on.
 Deep down, mind is always miserable since it spends its time outside the present moment.
 This is it, this is what hell looks like.
 It looks like our life when were outside